Ice Breaker Tournament

 A terrific opportunity to put the spotlight on college hockey just as the season gets underway, the Ice Breaker also provides a tough early season test for some NCAA championship contenders.
-Past Ice Breaker champions include Boston University (three times), Minnesota (three times), New Hampshire (twice), Boston College (twice), Colorado College, Denver, Michigan State, Nebraska-Omaha, North Dakota, Notre Dame, St. Cloud State and Vermont.
+Past Ice Breaker champions include Boston University (three times), Minnesota (three times), New Hampshire (twice), Boston College (twice), Air Force, Colorado College, Denver, Michigan State, Michigan Tech, Nebraska-Omaha, North Dakota, Notre Dame, St. Cloud State and Vermont.

 The event has taken place at a mix of on- and off-campus sites, visiting top venues such as Xcel Energy Center (St. Paul), Scottrade Center (St. Louis) and Kohl Center (Madison, Wis.).

 The 2019 event will be held in Toledo, Ohio, at the Huntington Center, with Bowling Green serving as host.
 Ohio State, RIT and Western Michigan will join the Falcons in pursuit of the tournament title.

 |1997||University of Wisconsin||Dane County Coliseum (Madison)||BU, Clarkson, Michigan State, Wisconsin|

 |1998||University of Minnesota||Mariucci (Minneapolis)||BC, Minnesota, Ohio State, St. Lawrence|

 |1999||University of Denver||Magness Arena (Denver)||Denver, Notre Dame, Providence, Union|

 |2000||University of Michigan||Yost Arena (Ann Arbor)||Colgate, Michigan, New Hampshire, North Dakota|